 A Colorado end-of-summer outdoor celebration!
-Come celebrate the beginning of fall in the mountains by competing in a challenging 55K, heavy half, or full marathon in Colorado!
+Come celebrate the beginning of fall in the mountains by competing in a challenging 50K, heavy half, or full marathon in Colorado!
 This is an exciting day of festival fun and exploration on the trails near Eagle, Colorado.
 With the start/finish line right in the heart of Eagle Ranch, friends and family can enjoy themselves while you push yourself in a rugged mountain race backdropped against stunning views and gorgeous scenery.
 After you finish, you can relax with a beer, hot meal, live music, and more.
-Racers can choose between three different trail races: a Heavy Half Marathon, Full Marathon, or 55K in Colorado.
+Racers can choose between three different trail races: a Heavy Half Marathon, Full Marathon, or 50K.

 The fastest male and female racers to race from the Firebox Aid Station to the Dead Cow Aid Station will receive $100!
 These cash awards will be presented at the Awards Ceremony.

-Men’s and Women’s overall winners of each distance (55K, Marathon, and Heavy Half) will receive comp entries to next year’s races.
+Men’s and Women’s overall winners of each distance (50K, Marathon, and Heavy Half) will receive comp entries to next year’s races.

 Customized cowbell awards will be given to the top three male and female finishers in each race for the following age groups: